The Density of materials and the particle model of matter

 Experiments to determine the density of a material

 All the apparatus needed for the different methods for measuring density is described below and illustrated in one big diagram via parts (1a), (1b), (2a) and (2b).
-By some means you need to know the mass and volume of the material.

 Simple experiments to measure the density of a solid material